dreamfall/git_branch_cleaner/README.md

 # GitBranchCleaner

-Deletes remote branches merged in origin/master
+Deletes remote branches merged in origin/master Development was terminated due to Github's release of `detele branch` button which appears after PR is merged

 ## WARNING
-It is not ready at all yet, be patient
+It is not ready yet.

 ## Installation